-- (ii) a Director; or - (iii) a Bid Adjudication Committee of which the Chief Financial Officer or a senior manager is a member. - 3) not exceeding R 2 million may be sub-delegated but only to - (i) the Chief Financial Officer; - (ii) a Director; - (iii) a manager directly accountable to the Chief Financial Officer or a Director, or - (iv) a Bid Adjudication Committee. - 4) An official or Bid Adjudication Committee to which the power to make final awards has been sub-delegated in accordance with Sub-Section (2) must within five working days of the end of each month submit to the Accounting Officer a written report containing particulars of each final award made by such official or committee during that month, including - a) the amount of the award; - b) the name of the person to whom the award was made; and - c) the reason why the award was made to that person. - 5) A written report referred to in Sub-Section (3) must be submitted - a) to the Accounting Officer, in the case of an award by - - (i) the Chief Financial Officer; - (ii) a senior manager; or - (iii) a Bid Adjudication Committee of which the Chief Financial Officer or a senior manager is a member. - b) to the Chief Financial Officer or the senior manager responsible for the relevant bid, in the case of an award by - - (i) a manager referred to in subparagraph (2)(c)(iii); or - (ii) a Bid Adjudication Committee of which the Chief Financial Officer or a senior manager is not a member. - 6) Sub-Section (3) of this Section does not apply to procurements out of petty cash. - 7) This Section may not be interpreted as permitting an official to whom the power to make final awards has been sub-delegated, to make a final award in a competitive bidding process otherwise than through the committee system provided for in Section 26 of this Policy. - 8) No supply chain management decision-making powers may be delegated to an advisor or consultant.
+- a) above R10 million may not be sub-delegated by the Accounting Officer; - b) above R200 000, but not exceeding R10 million, may be sub-delegated but only to - - - (i) the Chief Financial Officer; - (ii) a Director; or - (iii) a Bid Adjudication Committee of which the Chief Financial Officer or a senior manager is a member. - 3) The Accounting Officer and Chief Financial Officer may further delegate the signing of SCM award letters, contracts and payment to invoices to the Manager: Supply Chain Management, - 4) An official or Bid Adjudication Committee to which the power to make final awards has been sub-delegated in accordance with Sub-Section (2) must within five working days of the end of each month submit to the Accounting Officer a written report containing particulars of each final award made by such official or committee during that month, including - a) the, amount of the award; - b) the name of the person to whom the award was made;

+- c) the reason why the award was made to that person. - 5) A written report referred to in Sub-Section (3) must be submitted - a) to the Accounting Officer, in the case of an award by - - (i) the Chief Financial Officer; - (ii) a senior manager; or - (iii) a Bid Adjudication Committee of which the Chief Financial Officer or a senior manager is a member. - b) to the Chief Financial Officer or the senior manager responsible for the relevant bid, in the case of an award by - - (i) a manager referred to in subparagraph (2)(c)(iii); or - (ii) a Bid Adjudication Committee of which the Chief Financial Officer or a senior manager is not a member. - 6) Sub-Section (3) of this Section does not apply to procurements out of petty cash. - 7) This Section may not be interpreted as permitting an official to whom the power to make final awards has been sub-delegated, to make a final award in a competitive bidding process otherwise than through the committee system provided for in Section 26 of this Policy. - 8) No supply chain management decision-making powers may be delegated to an advisor or consultant.